pastly/flashflow-research/README.txt

 git clone git@rhea:mtraudt/purple-hurtz-code.git

-Once you have the code, go to the "c" subdirectory and run make.
+Once you have the code, run make.

 Compiling the Rust library will require downloading some crates on the first compile.
 If unable to communicate with the Internet well enough to